hyzzd/nmt/README.md

 [**nmt.py**](nmt/nmt.py).

 We will use a *small-scale parallel corpus of TED talks* (133K training examples) for this exercise.
-All data we used here can be found
+All data we use here can be found
 at:
 [https://nlp.stanford.edu/projects/nmt/](https://nlp.stanford.edu/projects/nmt/).
 We
 will use tst2012 as our dev dataset, and tst2013 as our test dataset.

 Run the following command to download the data for training NMT model:\
   `nmt/scripts/download_iwslt15.sh /tmp/nmt_data`

 Run the following command to start the training: